 Right from the application to screening resumes, to selecting the one for interviewing, you aren’t just recruiting; you are sowing the seeds of your success and reputation.
 An effective recruiting process makes it possible to attract the right kind of talent while channelizing the focus of hiring managers towards engaging the eligible candidates in the least possible time.
 Hiring the right person will likely result in improved quality service, leading to job satisfaction, and creating a capable and motivated workforce.

 A well-thought-out job description paints a clear picture of what employers expect from employees and, consequently, how employees perceive their job role.
-If methodically written, it provides the candidate a sense of direction about the probable job responsibilities.
+If methodically written, it provides the candidate with a sense of direction about the probable job responsibilities.
 Similarly, not only is it an essential tool for evaluating performance, but it also serves as a reference in cases of disciplinary acts or disputes.

 Candidates must be familiar with the opportunities to learn new things and upgrade their skill sets.
 This way, employers can understand not just employees’ capability but the skills needed by them to excel at their jobs.

 Using psychometric assessment tools during hiring will immensely help recruiters to ensure that the candidate’s behavior and competency are well-aligned with the organizational objectives.

 The Society for Human Resource Management has already underscored the importance of hiring for culture fit in its report stating that bad hiring decisions can cost a company between 50-60% of the employee’s annual salary.
 Candidates hired based on their alignment of values and beliefs with the organization are definite performers and are likely to contribute to the organizational progress for a comparatively longer duration.
 If you are attempting to boost the growth of your business, start by keeping your employees happy and engaged at work.

 “We focus first on the people and how we incorporate them into our company, and then we focus on how to drive the business,” says John Chambers, former CEO of Cisco Systems.